jmeyo/symfony2-file-uploader-bundle/README.md

 Installation
 ============

+1) Depending on your Symfony Version
+ Symfony 2.0 :
-1) Add the following line to your Symfony2 deps file:
+ Add the following line to your Symfony2 deps file:

     [FileUploaderBundle]
         git=http://github.com/punkave/symfony2-file-uploader-bundle.git
         target=/bundles/PunkAve/FileUploaderBundle

+ Symfony 2.1x :
+ Add the following line to your Symfony2 composer.json file:

+    "punkave/symfony2-file-uploader-bundle": "dev-master"

 2) Modify your AppKernel with the following line: